Frequently Asked Questions

 31 - Do you give discounts to Veterans who want to ride the Hoka Hey Motorcycle Challenge™?

 The Hoka Hey Motorcycle Challenge™ holds Veterans in the highest regard.
 Many of our Board Members and Riders are veterans.
-Whereas we do not give an automatic discount to the entry fee to all veterans we offer ways for veterans to gather sponsors and we also offer a chance to receive a partial or full refund of a veteran's entry fee.
-Check out the Veterans Entry Fee Refund page for details on who can apply for a full or partial refund of their entry fee.
+Whereas we do not give an automatic discount to the entry fee to all veterans, we offer ways for veterans to gather sponsors and we also offer a chance to receive a partial or full refund of a veteran's entry fee.
+Check out the Veterans Refund Program page for details on who can apply for a full or partial refund of their entry fee.

 Back To Top